adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 ## Details

 This repository includes an subscription example.
 Within this demo app, you'll find a simplified version of a website that offers a music subscription service.
 The shopper can purchase a subscription and administrators can manage the saved (tokenized) payment methods on a separate admin panel.
 The panel allows admins to make payments on behalf of the shopper using this token (we refer to this token as `recurringDetailReference` in this application).
-Furthermore, we will show you how to setup webhooks to receive events asynchronously.
+Furthermore, we will show you how to setup webhooks to receive notifications asynchronously.

 ## Requirements